JelyseCalkum/social-network-api/README.md

 Thank you to the UofO Fullstack Coding Bootcamp for providing me with the tools and knowledge to complete this project.

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the ISC license.